-There’s a lot to learn about special education, from its humble beginnings and long history to the resources available to you.
+There’s a lot to learn about Specifically designed instruction, at no cost to the parents, to meet the unique needs of a child with a disability., from its humble beginnings and long history to the resources available to you.

 Here is our full guide to special education in the United States and the benefits that it offers to you and others who need it.

 So, how did special education start?
 How has it progressed over the years?

 Before it became a normal part of society, there were millions of children that could not get adequate schooling before the 1970s.
 However, once legislation started being passed, there was a multitude of laws and mandates that provided intellectual and developmental disabled students with incredible opportunities they had never seen before.

 As far back as the 1930s, advocacy groups worked hard to fight for high-quality specialized education.
 These groups were typically made up of parents with marginalized children.
 In the 1950s, the lobbying of these groups started to influence laws being passed that provided teachers with training for children who were deaf, hard-of-hearing, or those with an A term used to describe a person with below-average cognitive ability, apparent before age 18, characterized by an IQ score at or below 70 and difficulties with adaptive behaviors.
 More.

 More laws were passed and funds started to be granted for disabled students in the 1960s.